lexie23c/Hivebets/README.md

 ## How to Get Started

-Getting started with HiveBets takes less than 2 minutes:
+Getting started with Hivebets takes less than 2 minutes:

 1. **Connect Your Wallet** - Use MetaMask, Rabby, or any WalletConnect-compatible wallet on BNB Chain.
 2. **Browse Markets** - Check out active prediction markets across tokens, prices, and events.